GraemeW/Chinchirorin/README.md

 ### Unity Execution

-In order to test game functionality in Unity, the 'Debug Generate Test Initiator' bool in the [DiscordHandshaker](/Assets/Scripts/Utility/DiscordHandshaker.cs) Game Object should be set to:  ENABLE
+In order to test game functionality in Unity, the 'Debug Generate Test Initiator' bool in the [DiscordHandshaker](/Assets/Scripts/Utility/DiscordHandshaker.cs) Game Object should be set to:  ENABLE.

+For WebGL-compiled versions of the project, this property should be set to FALSE.